 - A p-type semiconductor can be produced by doped some trivalent atoms into a semiconductor.

 - Trivalent atom is atom has only three valence electrons.
-Examples include aluminum, boron, and gallium.
+Examples include aluminium, boron, and gallium.

-- Figure above shows an aluminium atom (which is trivalent ) in the center, surrounded by four silicon atoms.
+- The figure above shows an aluminium atom (which is trivalent ) in the centre, surrounded by four silicon atoms.

 - This means a hole exists in the valence orbit of each trivalent atom.
 A trivalent tom is also called an acceptor atom because each hole it contributes can accept a free electron.